Gwadar Purchase: Background

-In the year 1783, the Khan of Kalat, Mir Noori Naseer Khan Baloch, granted Gwadar to Taimur Sultan, the vanquished leader of Muscat, who was entrusted with its governance on behalf of the Khan.
-Despite Taimur Sultan's eventual recovery of power in Muscat, the Omani administration continued to hold sway over Gwadar through the appointment of local governors.
+In the year 1783, the Khan of Kalat, Nasir Khan I Ahmadzai, granted Gwadar to Sultan bin Ahmad, the vanquished leader of Muscat, who was entrusted with its governance on behalf of the Khan.
+Despite his eventual recovery of power in Muscat, the Omani administration continued to hold sway over Gwadar through the appointment of local governors.

-In the year 1797, Saiad Sultan assumed the leadership of Muscat, but he did not relinquish control of the Gwadar enclave to Kalat.
 This resulted in a dispute between the Sultan's descendants and the Khan of Kalat regarding the governance of Gwadar, which led to British involvement in the matter.
-Eventually, the British brought telegraph lines to the town.

 Having secured concessions from the Sultan for the utilization of the region, the British assisted Muscat in maintaining control over Gwadar.
+Eventually, they brought telegraph lines to the town.

 Between 1863 and 1879, Gwadar served as the center of operations for a British Assistant Political Agent.
 The town was visited fortnightly by steamers belonging to the British India Steamship Navigation Company and featured a joint Post and Telegraph Office.

 At the time of Pakistan's independence in 1947, Gwadar remained under Omani authority.
 Nevertheless, Pakistan started to indicate interest in Gwadar after it acquired control of various Baloch territories, including the Chief Commissioner's Province of British Baluchistan, as well as the states of Kharan, Makran, Lasbela and Kalat.
 Over the months following independence, Pakistan absorbed these regions into its territory.

 In 1954, Pakistan enlisted the services of the United States Geological Survey (USGS) to conduct a survey of its coastline.
 Based on the survey's findings, Gwadar was deemed a viable location for the development of a new deep-water port.